Pinball FX (2023 video game): Purchasing

 The base game is free and includes three fully playable tables, with time-limited trials for sampling others.
 Additional tables are sold individually, in packs, or in larger bundles/collections as DLC.
-On Steam, a legacy bundle system offers discounts for players who purchased tables in Pinball FX3 on Steam and are repurchasing the same titles in Pinball FX.
-Pinball FX3 remains available for purchase on all platforms except the Epic Games Store.
+On Steam, a legacy bundle system offers discounts for players who purchased tables in Pinball FX 3/Classic on Steam and are repurchasing the same titles in Pinball FX.
+Pinball FX Classic remains available for purchase on all platforms except the Epic Games Store.

-As of December 2024, Zen began offering remastered tables on Nintendo Switch at no cost to players who previously owned the Pinball FX3 versions.
+As of December 2024, Zen began offering remastered tables on Nintendo Switch at no cost to players who previously owned the Pinball FX Classic versions.
 Similar approaches may be considered on other platforms, subject to platform holder approval.

 During early access, tables were purchased using a ticket system involving in-game currency, which was intended to allow for cross-platform access.
 However, due to platform limitations and fan feedback, this was abandoned before full release in favour of platform-specific DLC, with free table transfers offered to early access buyers.
 A subscription model, Pinball Pass, allowed access to many tables for a monthly or yearly fee but was discontinued in 2024 due to limited popularity and lack of cross-platform functionality.